 Application of the concept of safe country of origin

 The State Secretary stated that some groups may be designated as ‘groups of higher concern’ (mainly LGBT persons and persons originating from specific regions/areas).
-In practice, these groups have a less onerous burden of proof, but the presumption that their country of origin is “safe” is maintained.
+In practice, this is often not meaningful, as the presumption that their country of origin is “safe” is maintained.
 According to the Council of State the classification as a ‘group of higher concern’ does not imply an adjustment in the assessment framework, but merely aims to draw the attention of the decision-maker to the fact that the designation of a safe country of origin may not be enforceable in individual cases.
 The Council of State also considers this to be in line with the recast Asylum Procedures Directive.
+As the designation of specific groups of higher concern does follow from concrete indications of danger for these people, the Dutch Council of Refugees advocates for actually exempting all these groups from the safe country of origin designation.

 Article 30b(1)(b) Aliens Act.